 - Chairing the annual briefing of policy committee chairs on the approved corporate plan

 The Deputy President is expected to support the President in creating rapport with QLS members and various key stakeholders.
 Stakeholder engagement may take place with the President or on behalf of the President and may include:

 - Engaging, liaising with and reporting to members

-- Promoting the interests of the Society and its members
+- Promoting the interests of the Society

 - Liaising with district law associations (DLAs), community legal and pro bono organisations, universities and other relevant associations and bodies